OmniSharp/omnisharp-roslyn/README.md

 ### For Linux / Unix

-If you're running OmniSharp on Linux or Unit, you need to set `DOTNET_REFERENCE_ASSEMBLIES_PATH` for projects target desktop CLR.
-You can use following bash script to set `DOTNET_REFERENCE_ASSEMBLIES_PATH` to mono's reference assemblies folder
+If you're running OmniSharp on Linux or Unix, you need to set `DOTNET_REFERENCE_ASSEMBLIES_PATH` for projects targetting desktop CLR.
+You can use following bash script to set `DOTNET_REFERENCE_ASSEMBLIES_PATH` to mono's reference assemblies folder.

 ``` Bash
 if [ -z "$DOTNET_REFERENCE_ASSEMBLIES_PATH" ]; then